M4GICB/hello_world_django/README.md

 <a name="part-3"></a>
 #### 3. Install Django
 1. First check if Django is installed or not by opening your terminal and typing the following command.
+If there are problems with this, follow along with [Verifying Django Installation](#Verifying-Django)
 ```
 python -m django --verison
 ```